 Live-viewing apps have some unique design challenges that set them apart from other tvOS apps.
-As you design your app, stay focused on the content and give people fun, fluid interactions that encourage immersion in the live-viewing experience.
+As you design your app, focus on the content and creating fun, fluid interactions that encourage immersion in the live-viewing experience.

 Highlight Live Content